-In this lesson we study three miracles that prove that Jesus is the resurrection and the life.
+In this lesson we study three miracles that prove Jesus is the resurrection and the life.
 In fact, He is the source of all life.
-It was He who breathed into man the breath of life.
-It is in Him we live and move and have our being.
+He breathed into man the breath of life.
+In Him we live and move and have our being.

-Not only do the following miracles prove this great truth but also there are many Scriptures which clearly state this fact.
+Not only do the following miracles prove this great truth but also there are many verses that clearly state this fact.